Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 In my experience, quarterbacks usually comprise about 6-8 percent of a league's auction budget, running backs about 45-55 percent, wide receivers 38-42 percent, tight ends 4-8 percent and kickers and defense/special teams between half a percent and 2 percent.

 For maximum detail, use cents when applying prices.
-After all, it's easy to define a "value tier" at running back by listing Frank Gore, Eddie Lacy and Ameer Abdullah for $20, but using cents can help you differentiate by personal preference among these three.
-For example, I might list Gore at $20.45, Lacy at $20.14 and Abdullah at $19.87 on my sheet, as that's the order in which I rank them in PPR.
+After all, it's easy to define a "value tier" at running back by listing Marshawn Lynch, Tevin Coleman and Royce Freeman for $13, but using cents can help you differentiate by personal preference among these three.
+For example, I might list Lynch at $13.42, Coleman at $13.09 and Freeman at $12.75 on my sheet, as that's the order in which I rank them in PPR.
 Feel free to be as detailed as you wish; the greater the detail, the easier your decisions at the auction table.

 If you're joining a pre-existing league for the first time, it's also a good idea to ask your commissioner for past years' auction results so you can get a feel for your competition's bidding tendencies.
 Three years' results would give you the best sense, especially as it pertains to percentages spent on each position.

 There's a definite difference between your cheat sheet and your auction strategy.
 Once you've completed your cheat sheet, you need to decide what kind of team you want to build.
 Most critically, you need to decide the percentages you're going to spend at each position, especially if they vary from the numbers I suggested above.